 - Select any brush tool and place your cursor to the far left of the screen.
 In the bottom-left, the first number should show 0.

 - Hold the left mouse button and move your mouse around 2-3 inches.
-Without moving your mouse, look at the first number in the bottom-left and note it down.
+Look at the first number in the bottom-left without moving your mouse and note it down.

 - Repeat this process multiple times, then find the average of each measurement.
 This is your DPI.

-Most branded computer mice come with the manufacturer’s own driver software.
+Most branded computer mice and any high dpi mouse come with the manufacturer’s own driver software.
 This allows you to completely customize how the hardware behaves, even if it has extra buttons and features.

 Installing the right mouse driver may give you the option to check your DPI.
 Again, we’ll be using a branded Trust GXT 177 Rivan RGB Gaming Mouse for this example.